Saf3ty1nnumb3rs/socketChat/README.md

 # Node Chat - A Socket.io Project

-## This app was developed as a simple introduction to utilizing socket.io web sockets and as an exercise in strengthening javascript fundamentals.
+## This app was developed as a simple introduction to utilizing socket.io web sockets and as an exercise in strengthening javascript fundamentals and testing.

 # How to use?